shan-emacs/emacs-packages-mirrors/melpa/pinyinlib-readme.txt

   - If `only-chinese-p' is `t': the resulting regular expression doesn't contain the English letter `char'.

+  - If `mixed-p' is `t': the resulting regular expression will mix traditional and simplified Chinese characters.
+This parameter will take precedence over `traditional-p'.

   When converting English punctuactions to Chinese/English punctuations, it uses the following table: